jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Test when ticker symbols are reversed
 - Work out the amount to buy for each alt
 	- Find a reasonable amount to trade based of previous exchange rates in £/$
-	- Keep a list of exchange rates in mem or in text file and update a a certain freq / at the start
+	- Keep a list of exchange rates in memory or in text file and update a a certain freq / at the start
 - Implement for any previously untraded alt coin if listed on Binance or Kraken
 - Implement more sell options
 	- Specified % gain
 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
+	- Sell in chunks over user specified time (done)
 - Machine Learning features
 	- Sentiment feature
 		- For size of position
 		- Shorting
-	- Look at interpreting images (CV for text extraction, object detection on memes)
+	- Interpreting images (CV for text extraction, object detection on memes)

 ## Notes